kevinslin/seed-xkcd/vault/xkcd.will-it-work.md

   license: Creative Commons 2.5
 ---
 !['Copy and paste from a random thread on a website' is the hardest to predict, and depends on the specific website, programming language, tone of the description, and current phase of the moon.](https://imgs.xkcd.com/comics/will_it_work.png)
+> "Will It Work", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript